Sara-DLC/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases store data and SQL allows us to manipulate that data

 - [ ] Why do tables need a `primary key`?

+To be used as a unique identifier for that particular value/data

 - [ ] What is the name given to a table column that references the primary key on another table.

+the foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+ A third table that can link the first two

 ## Minimum Viable Product